sourcyed/istanbulkart-filling-center-mapper/README.md

 ### How to use the program

-  You can view the web map by opening the .html file provided in the repository.
+  You can view the web map online here: https://sourcyed.github.io/istanbulkart-filling-center-mapper/ You can run main.py to create a web map from the data.csv file.
+  You can run data_fixer.py to convert the data taken from Istanbul Metropolitan Municipality to a format that is understandable by Pandas.

 ### How to edit the code

-  There are two scripts in this project.
-One of them is the main script that creates the web map from the given data.
-The other one is made to convert the data taken from Istanbul Metropolitan Municipality to a format that is understandable by Pandas.

   If you want to edit the source code of the program you will need Python 3.x and the listed modules: